-- The stiffness of joint is most noticeable after morning wakeup or after a period of inactivity.
+- The stiffness of the joint is most noticeable after waking up in the morning or after a period of inactivity.

 - Loss of flexibility as the affected joint may not be able to move through its full range of motion.

-- Grating sensation with the affected joint while moving.
+- A grating sensation of the affected joint while moving.

 - Bone spurs are extra bits of bone, feels like hard lumps and form around the affected joint.

 This is a chronic disease.
 There is no cure, but treatments are available to manage the symptoms.
 Long-term management of the disease would include several factors:

 - Managing symptoms such as stiffness, pain and swelling

 Frequently Asked Questions

 Osteoarthritis is a type of joint disease that is caused by ageing joints, injury, and obesity.